microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-1/solution.md

    > storage account and file share to use.
 If you use a Premium storage account, Cloud Shell
    > allocates 100 GB of storage for the file share.
 - Select your Bash shell environment
     Cloud Shell allows you to select either **Bash** or **PowerShell** for your command-line experience.
-Please selecte Bash for this MicroHack.
+Please select Bash for this MicroHack.

     ![Screenshot showing the shell selector.](./img/AzMigCloudShell3.png)
 - Set your subscription